kenrestivo/qqs/README.md

 It works, I'm going to use it in a production app soon.

-It needs moar work, see the TODO-qqs.org file.
+See the TODO-qqs.org file for moar.

 ## License